Murugan-12/GoX-Coding-Standard/document.md

 ### Casing in identifiers

-- For variables there are different options based on the language of your choice.
+- For variables, there are different options based on the language of your choice.
 They are
   - camelCase
   - snake lower case
   #### camelCase